 Despite being relative late starters and obliged to compete on an unequal playing field, private B-schools have been able to carve out their spaces in the public imagination.
-C fore representatives interviewed 1,216 B-school faculty and industry representatives to rate and rank India’s best privately promoted B-schools – Dilip Thakore
+C fore representatives interviewed 1,216 B-school faculty and industry representatives to rate and rank India’s India’s top 100 private B-Schools 2019-20 – Dilip Thakore

 This situation wouldn’t surprise any serious student of post-independence India’s socio-economic history.
 The government-sponsored IIMs were given huge 100 acre-plus tracts of land gratis and massive grants to set up shop.
 Moreover, the tuition fees of graduate students who topped CAT (Common Admission Test), the joint entrance exam of the IIMs, were heavily subsidised and until recently were less than 5 percent of the actual cost of education provision.
 Besides, these wholly residential government-sponsored B-schools attracted the best faculty from across the country and often from abroad.